kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 First, create a sample Function that prints out the received event to console:

+>**NOTE:** You need to enable Istio sidecar proxy injection, which is disabled on the Kyma clusters by default.
+To do this, follow the [Enable Istio Sidecar Injection](../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md).

 <div tabs name="Deploy a Function" group="trigger-workload">
   <details open>
   <summary label="Kyma Dashboard">